3 Tips on How LTL Shipping Can Work For You

-Utilizing the common-sense approach of filling an unfilled truck via LTL carriers, is a way for all businesses – distributors, manufacturers and wholesalers – to reduce the cost of their trucking needs.
+Utilizing the common-sense approach of filling an unfilled truck via LTL carriers, is a way for all businesses – distributors, manufacturers, and wholesalers – to reduce the cost of their trucking needs.
 Combining your company’s shipment with that of others is an efficient way to get your shipment where it needs to be at a fraction of the cost of using a full truck.
-Typically, discounts on shipments start at 150 pounds on a single pallet and up to 6,000 pounds on six pallets.
+Typically, discounts on shipments start with shipments weighing at least 150 pounds for a single pallet and range up to 6,000 pounds on six pallets.

 However, shipments larger than six pallets can often still be shipped with an LTL carrier.
-Larger shipments like these are generally considered volume moves and are spot quoted.
+Larger shipments like these are generally considered volume moves and are spot quoted (on a case by case basis).
 Regardless of your business or shipment sizes, here are a few things to help you understand LTL shipping:

 1. Base rates

-Price comparing can be a challenge.
+Comparing prices can be a challenge.
 All LTL carriers establish their own base rates which vary from one carrier to the next, however, it’s helpful to know that base rates for LTL shipping are quoted per 100 pounds and by freight classification.
-Other factors such as the distance and origination (postal code) are also taken into consideration to determine your final rate.
+Other factors such as distance and origination (zip/postal code) are also taken into consideration to determine your final rate.

 2. Freight classification

 National Motor Freight Classification (NMFC) publishes a standard that provides a comparison of commodities moving in intrastate and interstate.
 The NMFC has 18 different classes that range from class 50 to class 500.
 These classes are based on product stowability, handling, product density and liability.
 The lower the class of freight – meaning your shipment is dense and considered low-risk freight – the lower your shipping rate.